copper-project/copper-rs/README.md

 in Rust)
 and [Avian3d](https://crates.io/crates/avian3d) (Physics Engine in Rust)

-You have a mac or a linux?
-You can try out this demo locally!
-Just be sure you have Rust installed and the simply run:
+You have a mac or a linux linux machine just run ...

 ```bash
 $ cargo install cu-rp-balancebot
 $ balancebot-sim
 ```
+... to try it locally.

 The source code for this demo is available in the [examples/cu_rp_balancebot](examples/cu_rp_balancebot) directory.